-Applicants must provide the agency's DUNS number and SAM expiration date.
-A DUNS number is a unique nine-digit sequence recognized as the universal standard for identifying and keeping track of entities receiving federal funds.
+Data Universal Numbering System (DUNS) and System for Award Management (SAM) Registration track of entities receiving federal funds.
 The DUNS number will be used throughout the grant life cycle.
 Obtaining a DUNS number is a free, simple, one-time activity.
 Obtain one by calling 1-866-705-5711 or by applying online.
-In addition, applicants shall ensure that the agency has "active" status in the U.S. System for Award Management (SAM) prior to submitting a JAG application.
+In addition, applicants shall ensure that the agency has "active" status in the SAM prior to submitting a JAG application.